slevithan/regex/README.md

 ```

 > [!NOTE]
 > Flag <kbd>n</kbd> is based on .NET, C++, Oniguruma, PCRE, Perl, and XRegExp.
 Most of these share the flag letter <kbd>n</kbd>, but the option is variously called *explicit capture*, *no auto capture*, *don't capture group*, or *nosubs*.
 In Regex+, flag <kbd>n</kbd> also prevents using numbered backreferences to named groups, which follows the behavior of C++ and the default handling of Oniguruma and Ruby.
-Referring to named groups by number is a footgun, and the way that named groups are numbered is inconsistent across regex flavors.
+Referring to named groups by number is a footgun for multiple reasons including that named groups are numbered differently across regex flavors.

 ## 🧩 Interpolation